jschirrmacher/netvis/README.md

 Features:

 - Can show different types of nodes: circle or rectangle
-- can show large networks by letting the user click on the nodes to hide or show the connections of the node
+- Can show large networks by letting the user click on the nodes to hide or show the connections of the node
+- Can create new connections and nodes
 - Draggable and zoomable canvas, draggable nodes
 - Written completely in ES6